 - Ask for a demonstration on how to use the sling, according to the instructions that come with it.

 - Be very careful about buying a sling that looks a bag or pouch.
 These can totally cover the baby and increase the suffocation risk because you cannot see the baby and its chin may be resting on its chest without you knowing.
-Office of Fair Trading does not recommend the use of these types of slings.
+OFT does not recommend the use of these types of slings.

 - Follow the T.I.C.K.S rule for baby sling safety.